Skip to content

 sudo chmod 666 /dev/bus/usb/001/005

-But the problem is that every time you re-attach the USB device, the device number might change.
-Sometimes the ST-Link is Device 005, and the next time you restart WSL2, it might become Device 006.
-So typing the command manually is tedious, and we need an automation script.
+The problem is that every time you re-attach the USB device, the device number might change.
+Sometimes the ST-Link is Device 005, and the next time you restart WSL2 it might be Device 006.
+So manually typing commands is tedious; we need an automation script.

-I wrote a simple fix-stlink.sh script that automatically finds the ST-Link device node and modifies its permissions:
+I wrote a simple Bash script that automatically finds the ST-Link device node and modifies permissions:

 bash